Skip to navigation Skip to content

 If a tertiary student withdrew for a reason beyond their control, they can undertake a new course without entering into an activity agreement.
 See Disregarding previous study for Youth Allowance (YA).

 Disregard previous study in the course, if a tertiary student failed or withdrew from a stand-alone Startup Year Course.
-Startup Year Courses do not impact a student’s satisfactory progress or contribute to allowable time calculations.
+Startup Year Courses do not impact satisfactory progress or contribute to allowable time calculations.
 This is because students can only receive up to 2 STARTUP-HELP loans.
 The loan limitation replaces the need to conduct an allowable time assessment for these courses.

 Students impacted by Coronavirus (COVID-19) in the 2020/2021/2022 academic years